Declanny/declanny/README.md

 ## Chisom Henry

-**Software Developer**
+**Software Developer · Product Engineer**

-I help founders and product teams move from idea to production—owning the architecture, engineering, and product polish for both web dashboards and consumer-grade mobile apps.
+I help founders and product teams turn ideas into **production-ready software** — owning system architecture, engineering execution, and product polish across **web dashboards** and **consumer-grade mobile apps**.

+I focus on building products that are **scalable, maintainable, and user-focused**, from MVP to launch.

 <br/>